tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 # Configure VM watch

-VM watch signals are logically grouped into a Collector Suite, which can be categorized into two groups: Core and Optional <link to collector page>.
+VM watch signals are logically grouped into Collector Suites, which can be categorized into two groups: Core and Optional <link to collector page>.
 By default, only core group collectors are enabled with default configurations.
 However, these default settings can be easily overwritten from `vmWatchSettings` using either [ARM template](/azure/azure-resource-manager/templates/), [AZ CLI](/cli/azure/) or [Powershell](/powershell/).

 This article describes on how to configure VM watch to suit specific requirements.